zuozhenggh/learning-library/data-management-library/autonomous-database/shared/movie-stream-story/targeting-customers/targeting-customers.md

 First we need to understand how our movies are assigned to genres.
 In the sales fact table there is foreign key which links the sales data to the genre table.
 Which means for each movie a customer streams we can identify the genre for that movie.

 ## Task 1: Identifying The Customers Who Watch Family Movies

 We can find the customers who watched at least 1 family genre movie during a quarter by using the SQL pattern matching feature: **`MATCH_RECOGNIZE`**.
-This is a very powerful feature and it's worth spending some time reviewing the simple stick ticker example in the documentation: [click here](https://docs.oracle.com/en/database/oracle/oracle-database/21/dwhsg/sql-pattern-matching-data-warehouses.html#GUID-136DAC89-DA17-45C6-9E37-C9892723AC79).
+This is a very powerful feature and it's worth spending some time reviewing the simple stock ticker example in the documentation: [click here](https://docs.oracle.com/en/database/oracle/oracle-database/21/dwhsg/sql-pattern-matching-data-warehouses.html#GUID-136DAC89-DA17-45C6-9E37-C9892723AC79).

 To map this pattern within our query, we use the following to outline what we are looking for:
 ```
 PATTERN (family+)
 ```